Currently Playing: Los Fabulosos Calaveras By Los Fabulosos Cadillacs

 We stayed at this hostel in La Barra, which is near Punta.
 What a great time!
 Seriously, if any of you make it to that part of the world, you gotta stay at this place.
 It’s friendly, it’s cheap, it’s home: “Backpacker de La Barra”.

 We spent a good amount of time in Buenos Aires.
-One thing I learned that was a swift kick in my Egyptian butt, was a new appreciation for those who immigrate at an adult age, especially in our Egyptian community whom we lovingly call “F.O.B.s” (Fresh Off the “Blane”).
-Now this trip to BsAs was the first international trip i’ve taken where I wasn’t under the protection and cultural ease of being in a tour group, so I basically had to try to fit in, language, culture, etcL and it was challenging.
+One thing I learned that was a swift kick in my Egyptian butt, was a new appreciation for those who immigrate at an adult age, especially in our Egyptian community whom are lovingly called by some “F.O.B.s” (Fresh Off the “Blane”).
+Now this trip to BsAs was the first international trip i’ve taken where I wasn’t under the protection and cultural ease of being in a tour group, so I basically had to try to fit in, language, culture, etc. and it was challenging.
 I mean, I definitely got by, and I met a lot of great people, but it was crazy tough.
 I empathize so much with some of the new immigrants who now attend my church: you have to learn to transfer your personality into a language you haven’t mastered, so it’s difficult for people to really get to know you.
+Except I have the benefit of returning home after a few days.

 So I wanna dedicate this post to all the ex-pats out there: this one’s for you.